dzekelid/domains/_listings/opendns/domains-delete-openapi.md

           description: OK
       tags:
       - Domains
-  /links/{name}/:
-    get:
-      summary: Related Domains
-      description: This API method returns a list of domain names that have been frequently seen requested b around the same time (up to 60 seconds before or after) as the given domain name, but that are not frequently associated with other domain names.
-      operationId: relatedDomains
-      x-api-path-slug: linksname-get
-      parameters:
-      - in: path
-        name: name
-        description: Domain Name
-        type: string
-        format: string
-      responses:
-        200:
-          description: OK
-      tags:
-      - Related Domains
-  /ips/{ip}/latest_domains:
-    get:
-      summary: Latest Malicious Domains
-      description: "The latest_domains endpoint shows whether the IP address you\u2019ve entered as input has any known malicious domains associated with it."
-      operationId: latestMaliciousDomains
-      x-api-path-slug: ipsiplatest-domains-get
-      parameters:
-      - in: path
-        name: ip
-        description: The IP Address
-        type: string
-        format: string
-      responses:
-        200:
-          description: OK
-      tags:
-      - Malicious Domains
   /domains:
     get:
       summary: Get Domains
-      description: "To gather the lists of domains already added to the shared customer\u2019s domain list, run a GET request against the domains endpoint of the API."
+      description: To gather the lists of domains already added to the shared customer???s domain list, run a GET request against the domains endpoint of the API.
       operationId: getDomains
       x-api-path-slug: domains-get
       responses: